Interdisciplinary Palliative Care Seminar

 Begun in 2001, the Interdisciplinary Palliative Care Seminar is typically offered three times per academic year (Fall, Winter, Spring) in Sioux Falls and Rapid City.
 Yankton offers their class once a year.
 Currently, students in medicine, nursing, pharmacy, chaplaincy/clinical pastoral education, and social work participate in the IPC Seminar.
 By September 2013, over 1,000 students from medicine, nursing, pharmacy, social work, and chaplaincy will have completed this unique seminar.

 The seminar itself is taught by faculty representatives from The Sanford School of Medicine, Augustana College, Sioux Falls Seminary, South Dakota State University, University of South Dakota, University of Sioux Falls, and by health care professionals representing organizations such as Avera Clinical Pastoral Education, Avera Hospice & Palliative Care, and Sanford Hospice.

 The content for the Interdisciplinary Palliative Care Seminar is divided into three sessions:

 ||Living the reality of dying; Doing a home visit; Being in a team|

 ||The messiness of end of life: Culture, spirituality, legal & ethical issues

 |4:00-5:00||Debriefing and Small Group Discussion|

-Readings and special instructions are provided to the students through Moodle.
-At the first session, students are assigned a partner for the home visits, and interdisciplinary groups (typically comprised of students in medicine, nursing, pharmacy, social work, and chaplaincy ministry) are fashioned for the debriefing and discussion conversations.
+Readings and special instructions are provided to the students through Desire2Learn.
+At the orientation preceding the first seminar session, students are assigned a partner for the home visits, and interdisciplinary groups (typically comprised of students in medicine, nursing, pharmacy, social work, and chaplaincy ministry) are fashioned for the debriefing and discussion conversations.